 This recipe is very easy and you probably have the ingredients in your pantry.
 You’re going to need 1 tablespoon cayenne pepper, 6 drops dish soap and 4 litres (1 gallon) water.

 Don’t fret too much about the type of dish soap.
 They all work in much the same way.

 I like that Dawn invests in wildlife, cleaning up after oil spills and the like.
 But no, Dawn isn’t involved in this blog post in any way.
-It’s just the bottle that the mister picked up.
+It’s just the bottle that EJ picked up.
 He got a funny look from me when he brought home the bottled water – unless you have toxic, nasty tap water, feel free to use that.

 This is pretty easy.
 Add the red pepper to the water in a glass jar and let set 24 hours.

 I’m just using regular cayenne because I had plenty on hand, but you might even want to get super hot African hot pepper powder!